Analysis | No, Pfizer’s apparent vaccine success is not a function of Trump’s ‘Operation Warp Speed’

 “We were never part of the Warp Speed,” Pfizer vice president Kathrin Jansen told the New York Times.
 “We have never taken any money from the U.S. government, or from anyone.”

-The Department of Health and Human Services’s website makes the distinction clear.
+The Department of Health and Human Services website makes the distinction clear.
 In March, HHS gave $456 million to Johnson & Johnson as it pushed to find a vaccine.
 In April, it gave $483 million to Moderna.
 In May, it announced that it would provide up to $1.2 billion to AstraZeneca’s effort.

 Then, in late July, that agreement with Pfizer, described by the company as an agreement to “begin delivering 300 million doses of a vaccine for COVID-19 in 2021.”